carlosgandara/receipt-ai-platform/README.md

 • Pagination (25/50/100 per page).
 Soft Delete	Receipts are marked deleted_at (timestamp) instead of hard‑deleted.
 They remain hidden from dashboard but can be restored or permanently purged (30‑day cleanup planned).
 S3 Image Deletion	When a receipt is soft‑deleted, its image is also deleted from Neon Object Storage.
-CSP Compliance	Strict Content Security Policy – external CSS/JS only, no inline scripts/styles (Chart.js uses unsafe-inline for styles, but that’s a temporary allowance).
+CSP Compliance	Strict Content Security Policy – external CSS/JS only, no inline scripts/styles.
 Rate Limiting	Per‑IP and per‑IP+user combo protection (in‑memory for development).
 Health Check	/health endpoint for load balancers and monitoring.
 🏗️ Architecture & Tech Stack